 The shotgun is unique in its ability to fire shells containing varying numbers of pellets, different sized shot and slugs.
 It is really quite a versatile defense tool that can be a lot of fun to train with.
 Let’s go over some shotgun basics:

 Size matters in two important aspects: length of barrel and length of pull.

 As a general rule, when the butt of the shotgun is held in the elbow crook of your bent arm, the first joint crease on your index finger should fully contact the trigger.
-The 20-gauge youth shotguns fit this dimension perfectly for many women and should be seriously considered when buying a home-defense shotgun.
+The 20 gauge youth shotguns fit this dimension perfectly for many women and should be seriously considered when buying a home-defense shotgun.

-The length of the shell is another very important number.
+The length of the shell is another very important factor.
 Not all lengths will feed in all shotguns.
 The common lengths are 2-3/4 inches, 3 inches, and 3-1/2 inches.
 The longer the shell, the more shot pellets and powder it can contain.
-Shotguns which are designed to load a shorter shell should never be used to fire a larger shell, even if the larger shell physically fits within the gun.
+Shotguns designed to load a shorter shell should never be used to fire a larger shell, even if the larger shell physically fits within the gun.
 This can be extremely dangerous as the gun may not be able to handle the higher pressures a more powerful ammunition produces.

 There are three basic types of shells: